JJDoneAway/icinga-http-json/README.md

     * **Value is greater than 1000:** `~:1000`
     * **Value is greater than or equal to 1000:** `@1000:`

-More info about Nagios Range format and Units of Measure can be found at [https://nagios-plugins.org/doc/guidelines.html](https://nagios-plugins.org/doc/guidelines.html).
+More info about Icinga Range format and Units of Measure can be found at [https://Icinga-plugins.org/doc/guidelines.html](https://Icinga-plugins.org/doc/guidelines.html).

 #### Using Headers

 * `./check_http_json.py -H <host>:<port> -p <path> -A '{"content-type": "application/json"}' -w "metric,RANGE"`

-## Nagios Installation
+## Icinga Installation

 ### Requirements